Skip to content

 Rebuilding from zero is faster than debugging

-I wanted shareful.ai to have a Mac app, iOS app, Chrome extension, Safari extension, frontend, and a big monolith database.
-I had repos for all of it.
-Weeks of accumulated work.
+I wanted shareful.ai to have a Mac app, iOS app, Chrome extension, Safari extension, frontend, and a monolith database.
+Repos for all of it.
+Weeks of work.
 Then I deleted everything and rebuilt from scratch in one night with CC Max 20x.
-Had it live before morning.
+Live before morning.

 Based on the shareful.ai rebuild in February 2026.